JAWS Scripts for Reaper

 You can always stop playback by pressing the space bar, or pressing another nudge key.
 And, it is perfectly reasonable to have repeat mode turned on as well, if you prefer.
 Here are the three modes currently supported:

 You can press the nudge keys as rapidly as you like.
 Playback will simply be canceled, and not restarted until you stop pressing keys.
-For An audio Demo of this feature, you can download the following file Reaper time Selection Nudging Demo

 The Effects Chain